-Whether you are implementing an IWMS for the first time or making upgrades through added modules, it is important to outline your reasoning for making such a move.
+Whether this is your first IWMS Implementation or you are making upgrades through added modules, it is important to outline your reasoning for making such a move.
 Ask yourself and your team some guided questions and leave room for additional questions and concerns to be aired during these discussions.
 But, what exactly should you be asking?
 Where do you start and what kind of answers should you expect?

 Know Your Business

 Before you make any choices on hardware and software, you should define the needs of your organization.
 What kind of business do you have and, more importantly, how will new systems support and assist your business?
 Think about what is most valuable for the type of business you are managing.
 For instance, if you are a FM for a company which has multiple warehouses, then asset tracking and facilities management would be an important feature; but if your organization were more centered around people in office situations, then space and visitor management may be more applicable.
 Create these discussions of necessity with the C-suite as well as the team working for you so you can consider as many angles as possible to make a choice for IWMS that is the right fit.